EFFECTS OF VIRTUAL LEARNING ON STUDENTS

 That features a lot of oldsters wondering what would affect the vision of children?

-Prior to the pandemic, the screen time issue was a drag.
+Before the pandemic, the screen time issue was a drag.
 Now, even more so, with the faculty going online.
-For a few children, that can trigger problems.
+For a few children, that can trigger vision problems.

-The most prevalent problems are short term, what we call eye strain, if you can, digital eye strain.
-This leads to eye pain, feeling of fatigue, dryness of the eyes and these are stuff that essentially just require you to need some rest.
+The most prevalent problems are short-term, what we call eye strain, if you can, digital eye strain.
+This leads to eye pain, feeling of fatigue, and dryness of the eyes, and these are stuff that essentially requires you to need some rest.

-If an ophthalmologist has recommended glasses for your child, then make sure that he or she wears them all the time, including while watching screens.
-Thanks to the reduction of eye pressure, regular and constant use of glasses can go a long way.
+If an ophthalmologist has recommended glasses for your child, ensure they wear them all the time, including while watching screens.
+Thanks to the reduction of eye pressure, regular glasses can go a long way.

-Often look at screens in a well-lit room and wisely pick the screen
+Often look at the digital device in a well-lit room and wisely pick the screen.

-There’s a bent to urge engrossed when watching screens and youngsters often tend to forget to blink.
+There’s a bent to urge engrossed when watching screens, and youngsters often forget to blink.
 This can end in the watering of eyes, abnormal blink patterns, forceful blinking, or eye rubbing.
-These are all a result of the dry eyes caused by the shortage of adequate blinking and this is often worse in air-conditioned rooms.
-We must remind our youngsters and ourselves to blink consciously when ahead of screens to make sure strain-free viewing.
+These are all a result of the dry eyes caused by the shortage of adequate blinking, which is often worse in air-conditioned rooms.
+We must remind our youngsters and ourselves to blink consciously when ahead of screens to ensure strain-free viewing.

 For different reasons, such as work, schooling, entertainment, and social relations, we need to use screens.
 Many of these tasks are also done in alternate ways.
 The use of screens should be held to a minimum and needed for less than the most essential reason.
 Stop it when possible.
 As parents, if we are glued to the smartphone’s TV, then it’s only normal for the child to want these devices to be used.
 We can’t expect to waste time on computers while the kid is reading or doing less interesting assignments.

 Outdoor activities are among the sole proven protective factors for myopia (nearsightedness).
 In studies from around the world, particularly Singapore, it’s been found that children who spend more time outdoors tend to have a lesser progression of myopia.
 Thus, the kid needs to spend time outdoors, gazing at far distant objects.
-Time outdoors within the sun is useful for the general health of the body too with an increase in vitamin D production, enhancement of immunity, and emotional well-being.
+Time outdoors within the sun is helpful for the body’s general health, too, with an increase in vitamin D production, enhancement of immunity, and emotional well-being.

-So, I hope the following pointers help you take care of the eyes of your child.
-We would like not to urge the use of technology in education because there is no act of the very fact that screen time is only going to increase higher in the coming years.
+So, I hope the following pointers help you take care of your child’s eyes.
+We would like not to urge the use of technology in education because there is no act that screen time is only going to increase higher in the coming years.

-So we should always make the best use of the time in front of our screens and teach the child to try an equivalent as well.
+So we should always make the most straightforward use of the time ahead of our screens and teach the kid to undertake the same.